Shopping for German School Supplies in Germany

-My daughter, Katy, is spending a Semester studying in Berlin.
-I’m delighted that she will be sending us regular posts about life as a California Girl in Germany.
+My daughter, Katy, spent a Semester studying in Berlin.
+I’m delighted that she sent us a few posts about life as a California Girl in Germany.
 This week… shopping for German School supplies.
 Apparently, it’s not the same as it is here in California…

 All photos taken by Katy used with permission.

 There were many things I expected to be different during my study abroad in Germany, yet the one thing I did not expect was the vastly different experience shopping for German School Supplies.
 When I was growing up, we had long school supply lists with requirements of 3 inch binders, grid paper for math, and colored pencils for science.
 There were so many choices, that we would keep mom in the store for hours finding the perfect folder with cute animals on them and and pencil cases disguised as toys.
 Of course, the lists were shorter when I went to college, and shopping was more about getting the basics when I had to pay for it myself, but the choices and selections were still huge.

 I worked at Target during the summer, and saw the piles of colorful, cartoon covered items people picked up for their kids.
 Everything was marked down so cheap, everything is sold in bulk.
 But, when I went to buy my needed school supplies in Germany, it was a totally different experience.
 First of all, all the paper good stores I saw were generally small, only around 2-3 aisles and containing very specific items.
 This meant there was no surplus of different brands vying for your attention in post-its or pencil sharpeners.

 The folders and binders were mostly plain and there wasn’t a large variety of different notebooks or binders.
 Of the selection they did have, only a few had characters of patterns as most things stuck to primary colors.
 And where were the pockets in the folders?